 The content review team will review each candidate’s application portfolio.
 General criteria are applied to all program applicants.
 Subject-specific preparation is considered as well in each certification area.

-Applicants may be given the status of Accept, Conditional Accept, Hold, Alternate, or Declined.
+Applicants may be given the status of Recommended, Conditional Accept, Hold, Alternate, or Declined.

 - Offer of Acceptance—Students will be admitted as soon as they are qualified by the Graduate school.

 - Conditional Acceptance—Students will be given an offer of acceptance after the successful completion of an identified deficiency.